rtyata01/rtyata.github.io/README.md

 - **AI Agent**: Developed a conversational AI capable of answering general questions through integration with the OpenAI GPT API.
 - **Stock Agent**: Built a system to screen and forecast stocks based on fundamentals, quality, price, and volume, utilizing Scikit-Learn for model evaluation, time-series cross-validation, and prediction normalization.

+## Recommendations
+[Gary Wood](https://www.linkedin.com/in/realgarywood55/): I've worked with Rakesh since 2019 working on Microsoft packaging that allows developers to ship software that enable Windows users access to Windows security and feature updates.

+During this time we have worked together where I view Rakesh as an expert in the packaging domain that has been both an inspiration and a teacher.
+When I'm reaching out for knowlege, Rakesh always makes himself accessible with patience for assistance where this skill isn't as common as it should be with all team members.

+He's developed a wealth of experience as an architect, developer, mentor and support engineer.
+Rakesh has a set of skills spanning from designing a solution, developing and supporting code for complete end to end solutions.
+I view Rakesh as a natural teacher that could easily instruct others with his wealth of knowledge.

+Engineering prowness spans Azure, C#, SQL, security, REST services, configuration and storage.
+What is exceptional his he has developed a close relationship with our users where that he's there 24x7 to help them when issues arrise.

+Although, Rakesh is currently in a senior engineering role, he easily could and should be placed in a principle engineer role.
+Lastly, what stands out to me with Rakesh his is teamwork, mentoring, accessiblity, trustworthness and history of delivering results.

+[Brian Scroggs](https://www.linkedin.com/in/brian-scroggs/): I had the pleasure of working with Rakesh for 2 years as his manager in the Windows Servicing and Delivery team at Microsoft.

+Rakesh was a valuable asset to our team and a champion of digital transformation.
+He was always eager to learn new technologies and tools, and he applied them effectively to improve our workflows and processes.
+He was also a hard worker who consistently delivered high-quality results.

+Rakesh was not only a skilled technical professional, but also a great team player and a mentor to newcomers.
+He excelled in collaborating with diverse stakeholders, even in contentious environments.
+He always communicated clearly and respectfully, and he handled conflicts and challenges with grace and professionalism.
+He also shared his knowledge and insights generously with others, and he helped many of his peers grow and develop their skills.

+Rakesh would be an asset to any organization that values innovation, excellence, and collaboration.
+I have no doubt that he will succeed in his future endeavors and bring value to his new team.

+[Jeffrey Paul](https://www.linkedin.com/in/jeffreypaul/): What I appreciated the most about working with Rakesh was his bias for action and positive attitude.
+Rakesh is a world class problem solver, solving not just the tactical fix but providing guidance and feedback on the right solution.
+Rakesh "super power" was not to know all the answers, but to be transparent on his opinion and follow through and thoughtfully provide well researched answers as part of a team.
+Rakesh is a true team player, making those around him better.

 ## Talks & Lectures
 - Guest Lecture and Project Supervisor - Khwopa Engineering College